ona-li-toki-e-jan-Epiphany-tawa-mi/player-sounder/README.md

 npm link
 ```

-And then installing into a different project via runng the following command(s) in that project's directory:
+And then installing into a different project via running the following command(s) in that project's directory:

 ```console
 npm link player-sounder